Larsa Pippen Shows Off Her Curvy Backside In A Colorful String Bikini: ‘I’m A Vibe’

 It has been quite a while since Larsa posted a bikini photo of herself, as The Inquisitr reports that she shared a snap of herself in a white knotted crop top and a pair of tiny matching bottoms back in early October.

-Larsa stood in front of the mirror with her long, hair parted in the center and worn in loose curls.
-She snapped the selfie while wearing a pair of large, reflective sunglasses and showed off all of her curves in the process.
+Larsa stood in front of the mirror with her long hair parted in the center and worn in loose curls.
+She snapped the selfie while wearing a pair of large reflective sunglasses and showed off all of her curves in the process.

-The post appeared to grab the attention of Larsa Pippen’s followers, as that photo racked up more than 58,000 likes and over 1,000 comments for the model to date.
+The post appeared to grab the attention of Larsa Pippen’s followers, as that photo racked up more than 58,000 likes and over 1,000 comments to date.